a-szegel/libfabric/man/fi_setup.7.md

 implementation simpler).

-It is recommended that applications target either FI_THREAD_SAFE (full thread safety implemented by the provider) or FI_THREAD_DOMAIN (objects associated with a single domain will only be accessed by a single thread).
+It is recommended that applications target either FI_THREAD_SAFE (full thread safety implemented by the provider), FI_THREAD_DOMAIN (objects associated with a single domain will only be accessed by a single thread with a thread safe control interface), or FI_THREAD_DOMAIN_RELAXED (objects associated with a single domain will only be accessed by a single thread without a thread safe control interface).

 ## Progress (fi_progress)